 But no sooner did I trip, stutter, spill something on myself, or make some awful sound, did he come to my rescue and do something even worse.
 Even from the very first date, it’s like he read my mind and wanted to make me feel better.
-(I cry as I write this, because five years later he's still this incredible man.)
+(I cry as I write this, because ten years later he's still this incredible man.)

 Marriage is finding that unconditional love.
-This person loves you, has accepted you, and admires you so much that he wants you to be a part of his world the rest of his life.
+This person loves you, has accepted you, and admires you so much that he wants you to be a part of his world for the rest of his life.
 I felt like I had finally found someone that truly understood me.

 He has supported my dreams, encouraged me to pursue what really made me happy, and is a light of focus and hope in my life.
 Every day I work hard to give him even a little of the happiness he has brought me.
 He makes me want to return that love 150%.

 In marriage, you gain a best friend for life.
-When you’re in a relationship, you become very close.
+When you’re in a long term relationship, you become very close.
 You share your day with this person, you share your ups and your downs, you likely ask advice from this person, and cry on his shoulder.
 Not that you don’t have other friends that you talk to or confide in, but this person becomes your best friend.

 I remember the day when my husband told me that I was his best friend.
 He said that he felt like he could share anything with me, even stuff that he would be embarrassed to share with any of his guy friends.
 He said he truly felt like he had a partner in life.
 Talk about swooning!

-I feel the same way.
+I feel the same way about him.
 I talk to him about everything, even those things I wouldn’t feel comfortable sharing with anyone else.
 This is the person that you hang out with, throw parties with, talk to, confide in, get advice from, and know will have your back at any time.
 I know that I could call my husband for anything and he would be there.
 What makes a better best friend!

 Marriage teaches you respect.
-The longer I'm with my husband more I am in awe of his amazing moral character, and strong values.
+The longer I'm with my husband more I am in awe of his amazing moral character and strong values.
 Sometimes this is because of some of the awe-inspiring sounds he makes, or the magnitude to which he can shock me.

 This man knows me better than I feel like I know myself sometimes.
 He knows exactly what to tell me to make feel better, can help me out with my work and give me truly valuable advice, and treats me as an equal.
 He works hard to be the bread-winner and provide for us, and takes it upon himself to be the moral leader of our relationship as well.